icuter/jsql-docs/logging.md

 # Logging

-While using JSQL, we must concern SQL and it's value log.
-For this, we design a interface name `cn.icuter.jsql.log.JSQLLogger`, if you want to use your own Logger which your system is in use.
-We have implemented SLF4j/Log4j2/Log4j2/JUL, so that logging into your log automatically.
+While using JSQL, we must concern SQL and it's values' log.

-Note
+So, JSQL design an interface of `cn.icuter.jsql.log.JSQLLogger` for your own Logger.
+JSQL has implemented SLF4j/Log4j2/Log4j2/JUL, and auto detecting priority is `SLF4j > Log4j2 > Log4j2 > JUL`,
+as long as your library including `slf4j.jar` or other else supported by JSQL.

+**Note**
-> JUL is the short name of `java.util.logging.Logger`, logback not in implemented list is due to it's using SLF4j api as well.
+> JUL is the short name of `java.util.logging.Logger`, `logback` depends on SLF4j as well.

 ### Configuration
 #### Log4j2